strblr/pegase/README.md

       |  ^
   ```

 - **Semantic failures**.
 These are emitted by calling the `$fail` hook from a semantic action.
-They're useful when dealing with errors that can *not* be expressed as missing terminals, like undeclared identifiers, type errors, `break` statements outside of loops, etc. Such errors will also override any failure emitted from *inside* the parsing expression the action is wrapped around.
+They're useful when dealing with errors that can *not* be expressed as missing terminals, like undeclared identifiers, type errors, `break` statements outside of loops, etc. Such errors will also override any failure emitted from *inside* the peg expression the action is wrapped around.

   ```js
   const g = peg`[a-z]+ ${() => {